Book a demo

 5. Weaknesses

 #1.
-Self-Evaluation Example: Discussing Company Culture
+Self-Evaluation Examples: Discussing Company Culture

 During the assessment, if you’re at a loss for what to write, discuss how well you fit into the organization’s culture and how you are aligned with the company’s vision.
 Here’s a self appraisal sample showing just how you can write about that.

 #2.
-Self-Evaluation Example: Talking About Future Goals
+Self-Evaluation Examples: Talking About Future Goals

 Taking stock of your current performance is always a good way to start self-evaluation, but future goals hold a lot of weight, too.
 It’s a great way for you to demonstrate your commitment to the company and your team.
 Give a glimpse of how you plan on accomplishing that with numbers.
 Here’s a self evaluation template illustrating that.

 #3.
-Self-Evaluation Example: Showing Accomplishment
+Self-Evaluation Examples: Showing Accomplishment

 It is crucial to work efficiently, but it is equally crucial to talk about it.
 In that respect, one of the most common self-evaluation for performance review examples stems from talking about your accomplishments.